abdalhamedemad/The-Wild-Oasis-Website/Readme2.md

 - the best way by url query params in the Client side update the url and at server use searchParams props to get values and filter according to it

+## Fetching data in nextjs

+- BETTER to fetch data at Server components and passed to client component as a props